1j01/jspaint/README.md

 ## Desktop App

-JS Paint can be installed as a PWA, altho it doesn't work offline.
+JS Paint can be installed as a Progressive Web App (PWA) on desktop and mobile devices.

+It works without an internet connection once installed.

-(Also I built it into a desktop app with [Electron][] and [Electron Forge][], but this will use unnecessary system resources and is not recommended.
-You can follow [this issue](https://github.com/1j01/jspaint/issues/2) for the first release.)
+(Also I built a JS Paint desktop app with [Electron][] and [Electron Forge][], but this will use unnecessary system resources and is not recommended.
+It's not released yet.
+You can follow [this issue](https://github.com/1j01/jspaint/issues/2) for updates.)

 [Electron]: https://electronjs.org/
 [Electron Forge]: https://electronforge.io/